jisaacks/oss-contributions/README.md

 * Looks at user's repositories
 * Checks forks for actual commits by user
 * Lists most popular sources and forks (by stars)
-* Each repo is listed by name, stars
+* Each repo is listed by name, stars, url (direct link to commits by user)

 ### Usage